ucsb-seclab/conware/README.md

 This will output a `model.pickle` file in the same directory.
 This model is effectively a graph representation of the input file, but represented as a state machine and with memory reads represented as simple models (e.g., storage, pattern, or markov).
 It has a lot of room for improvement (i.e., the point of this project)

-5. To optimize this model, use:  [IN PROGESS]
+5. To optimize this model, use:

     **conware-model-optimize**